Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 How do we help people become contributors again?

-This economy is local.
+This economy is local, creative, decentralized, experimental, and profoundly human-scale.

-Creative.

-Decentralized.

-Experimental.

-Human-scale.

 Not anti-technology.